Renata Tebaldi: Tebaldi and Callas

-During the early 1950s, controversy arose regarding a supposed rivalry between Tebaldi and the great Greek-American soprano Maria Callas.
+During the early 1950s, controversy arose regarding a supposed rivalry between Tebaldi and the Greek-American soprano Maria Callas.

-The contrast between Callas's often unconventional vocal qualities and Tebaldi's classically beautiful sound resurrected an argument as old as opera itself, namely, beauty of sound versus the expressive use of sound.
+The contrast between Callas's often unconventional vocal qualities and Tebaldi's classically beautiful sound resurrected an argument as old as opera itself, namely, the beauty of sound versus the expressive use of sound.

-In 1951, Tebaldi and Maria Callas were jointly booked for a vocal recital in Rio de Janeiro, Brazil.
+In 1951, Tebaldi and Callas were jointly booked for a vocal recital in Rio de Janeiro, Brazil.
 Although the singers supposedly agreed that neither would perform encores, Tebaldi took two, and Callas was reportedly incensed.

 This incident began the rivalry, which reached a fever pitch in the mid-1950s, at times even engulfing the two women themselves, who were said by their more fanatical followers to have engaged in verbal barbs in each other's direction.
 Tebaldi was quoted as saying, "I have one thing that Callas doesn't have: a heart" while Callas was quoted in Time magazine as saying that comparing her with Tebaldi was like "comparing Champagne with Cognac.
 No, with Coca Cola".
 However, witnesses to the interview stated that Callas only said "champagne with cognac", and it was a bystander who quipped, "No, with Coca-Cola", but the Time reporter attributed the latter comment to Callas.

 According to John Ardoin, however, these two singers should never have been compared.
-Tebaldi was trained by Carmen Melis, a noted verismo specialist, and she was rooted in the early 20th century Italian school of singing just as firmly as Callas was rooted in 19th century bel canto.
+Tebaldi was trained by Carmen Melis, a verismo specialist, and she was rooted in the early 20th-century Italian school of singing just as firmly as Callas was rooted in 19th-century bel canto.

 Callas was a dramatic soprano, whereas Tebaldi considered herself essentially a lyric soprano.
 Callas and Tebaldi generally sang a different repertoire: in the early years of her career, Callas concentrated on the heavy dramatic soprano roles and later in her career on the bel canto repertoire, whereas Tebaldi concentrated on late Verdi and verismo roles.
 They shared a few roles, including Tosca in Puccini's opera and La Gioconda, which Tebaldi performed only late in her career.